 Before you measure your countertops you’ll want to remove any items installed on them.
-For us that included our kitchen sink and stove top.
-If you’ve never removed a RV kitchen sink or stove you can check out these posts: Kitchen Sink Removal, and Stove Top Removal.
+For us that included our kitchen sink and stovetop.
+If you’ve never removed an RV kitchen sink or stove you can check out these posts: Kitchen Sink Removal, and Stove Top Removal.

 To help keep track of measurements, I draw a rough shape of what I’m building on a piece of paper.
-For this project I drew our countertops as a shape that resembled a L. Then as I measure each edge I label the corresponding line on my drawing.
+For this project, I drew our countertops as a shape that resembled an L. Then as I measure each edge I label the corresponding line on my drawing.

 We had to use our cabinets as a template because back when we removed our counters, they were glued down so tight that we broke one area in order to remove it.
 Oops.

 Now your old countertops are out and you have all the measurements you need to make the new ones.
 But you can’t just put the flooring down because there isn’t a solid surface to attach it to.